hyuan27/Leetcode/README.md

 2. Vertical search, compare all strings, char by char O(S), S is amount of characters in all strings

 3. Binary search, idea is to find a string, split in half, and search in all other strings, but slower, O(S*logm), m is the length of the string being compared.

+## 70. Climbing Stairs

+Basically just a Fibonacci:

+Use Memoization to turn a O(2^n) recursion algorithm to a O(n) algorithm.